lightdash/lightdash/.github/CONTRIBUTING.md

 Notes:
 - If you change files inside `/packages/common` you should run `yarn common-build` before `yarn dev`
+- If you change files inside `/packages/warehouses` you should run `yarn warehouses-build` before `yarn dev`
 - If you rename files the container might not recognise the changes.
 To fix this, stop the containers and start again.

 When you want to stop: